Fishing Guide

 Go through any rigs or lures that you use.
 Make sure any leader still attached is in good condition and not a tangled birds nest in the bottom of your tackle box.
 On some rigs and lures you can replace the hooks and leader.

-Quick tip – To help manage your rigs throughout the season, and to keep them in top shape, you can buy our sabiki foams to wrap your rigs around, ready for your next trip.
+QUICK TIP – To help manage your rigs throughout the season, and to keep them in top shape, you can buy our sabiki foams to wrap your rigs around, ready for your next trip.

 If you keep your leader in a holder like our Leader Feeder, check the capacity of your spools to make sure you have what you need.
 A few spare spools in your tackle bag is never a bad idea.